-Students will be permanently dismissal from the undergraduate nursing program and ineligible for readmission to any nursing program at the University of Mobile under any of the following conditions:
+Students will be permanently dismissed from the undergraduate nursing program and ineligible for readmission to any nursing program at the University of Mobile under any of the following conditions:

-- If the student fails any two (2) nursing courses. - If the student fails the same nursing course twice. - If the student withdraws from 3 nursing clinical and/or non-clinical nursing courses. - If the students fails or withdraws from a clinical nursing course on the first attempt and then repeats the same course a second time, the student must pass the course with a grade of "C" or better on the second attempt to remain in the nursing program.
-Either a withdrawal from or failure of the course on the second attempt will result in dismissal from the undergraduate nursing program.
+- If the student fails any two (2) nursing courses. - If the student fails the same nursing course twice. - If the student withdraws from any 3 nursing (NU) courses. - Each nursing (NU) course can only be taken two times.
+If the student fails or withdraws from a course the course must be repeated.
+On the second attempt, the student must successfully pass the course with a grade of "C" or better.
+Failure to do so will result in dismissal from the nursing program.
+For example, if a student takes NU 309 and withdraws or fails, on the second attempt at NU 309 the student must complete the course and pass with a grade of "C" or better to stay in the nursing program.

-- If the student receives four (4) Clinical Unsatisfactory Days (CUD's) in clinical courses. - Exhibiting conduct that is unprofessional, incompetent, unethical, or illegal in the classroom or clinical settings as outlined by the American Nurses' Association Code for Nurses and/or School of Nursing policies. - Cheating on course examinations, plagiarism or improper documentation or falsification of clinical records or activities.
+- If the student receives a total of four (4) Clinical Unsatisfactory Days (CUD's) in clinical courses throughout the entirety of the program. - Exhibiting conduct that is unprofessional, incompetent, unethical, or illegal in the classroom or clinical settings as outlined by the American Nurses' Association Code for Nurses and/or School of Nursing policies. - Cheating on course examinations, plagiarism or improper documentation or falsification of clinical records or activities.